hotwax/oms-documentation/user-manuals/business-process-models/store.fulfillment.md

 For example, if store managers wish to prioritize items with tight SLAs, they can filter out those that have a same-day shipping method to initiate batch processing for them.

-Once store managers determine items they wish to fulfill first, they generate a picklist for them and subsequently, assign a picker so that they can start picking items.

-Once store managers determine items they wish to fulfill first, they generate a picklist for them and subsequently, assign a picker so that they can start picking items.
+When store managers determine items they wish to fulfill first, they generate a picklist for them and subsequently, assign a picker so that they can start picking items.

 Once the picklist has been generated, the fulfillment status is updated from <mark style="color:orange;">**"Reserved"**</mark> to <mark style="color:orange;">**"Picking"**</mark> in HotWax Commerce.